 Organisational structure and supply chains

-Champneys Henlow Limited is one of the UK's leading privately owned hospitality group for health & wellbeing spa resorts and hotels.
+Champneys Henlow Limited is one of the UK's leading privately owned hospitality group for health & wellbeing spa resorts and hotels, international college and marine division.
 This Statement is made in respect of the operations of Champneys Henlow Limited.
 Champneys head office is located in Henlow, Bedfordshire.

-The group consists of over 4 health and wellbeing resorts, 2 hotels, 6 city spas, and a college in the UK.
-The focus of our business is people, and our responsibility begins with the way we treat our staff and invest in their potential through training and personal development.
-The business relies on the services of around 1,400 workers spanning beauty therapist, food and beverage operations; housekeeping; guest service operations; kitchen operations and fitness operations.
-We also have employees in commercial and finance operations; hotel operations and in administration, IT, marketing and HR roles.
+The group consists of 4 health and wellbeing resorts, 2 hotels, 6 city spas and a college in the UK.
+The focus of our business is people.
+Our responsibility begins with the way we treat our staff and invest in their potential through training and personal development.
+Our business relies on the services of around 800 workers spanning a variety of areas, such as; Spa therapy, food and beverage operations, housekeeping, guest services, kitchen and fitness and wellbeing.
+We also have employees in commercial and finance, hotel operations, administration, IT, marketing and HR roles.

 Countries of operation and supply